nbicocchi/learn-java-core/assets/slides/E5 - Java Generic Data Structures.md

 There is no contract that could guarantee that the return type of the list is a *String*.
 The array could hold any object.
 It can only guarantee that it is an *Object* and therefore requires an explicit cast.

-This cast can be annoying, it also clutters our code, and it can cause type-related runtime errors if a programmer makes a mistake with the explicit casting (e.g., forget to use instanceof).
+This cast can be annoying, it clutters our code, and can cause type-related runtime errors if a programmer makes a mistake with the explicit casting (e.g., forget to use instanceof).

 ```
 public static void main(String[] args) {